 An excerpt from her poem "Red," about the effects of a slaughterhouse on a neighborhood, is permanently installed in a park in Cambridge, Massachusetts.

-Her book Three Hands None will be published by Black Lawrence Press in March 2019.
+Three Hands None is forthcoming by Black Lawrence Press in March 2019.
+The Shape of the Keyhole will be published by Black Lawrence Press in December 2020.